CenturyLinkCloud/PublicKB/Marketplace/Providers/marketplace-provider-guide-provider-portal-reporting.md

 ### Provider Homepage

 Once logged in you will directed to your Provider Home page.
-The home page will have any messages that the CenturyLink Marketplace team has sent you or have been created due to an error with a product deployment.
+The home page will have any messages that the Lumen Marketplace team has sent you or have been created due to an error with a product deployment.
 There is also a Provider Workflow which is a dashboard that shows your company-specific progress on onboarding tasks as well as product completion progress.
 You can hover over the pie charts on the dashboard for more information.

 ![EPP](../../images/EPPnew7.png)